PKU-Alignment/align-anything/README.md

 #### Training on Slurm
-> We fully supports seamless migration to Slurm.
+> We fully support seamless migration to Slurm.
 If you plan to run training on a Slurm-managed cluster, we invite you to use our example Slurm training script:
 >```bash
 >cd scripts
 >bash slurm_llava_dpo.sh